low-ghost/nerdtree-fugitive/README.md

 #Nerdtree-fugitive

-A plugin that adds git and vim-fugitive functionality to NERDtree
+######A plugin that adds git and vim-fugitive functionality to NERDtree

 Very straight forward implementation that uses the NERDTree menu api to make calls to vum-fugitive.

-Obviously requires both scrooloose/nerdtree at https://github.com/scrooloose/nerdtree and tpope/vim-fugitive, also on github.
+This plugin requires both scrooloose/nerdtree at https://github.com/scrooloose/nerdtree and tpope/vim-fugitive, also on github.

+###Installation
+Install it with Vundle by putting
+`Bundle “low-ghost/nerdtree-fugitive”
-Install it with Vundle by putting Bundle “low-ghost/nerdtree-fugitive” in your .vimrc.bundles or equivalent file, source your vimrc and run :BundleInstall in vim.
+in your .vimrc.bundles or equivalent file, source your vimrc and run :BundleInstall in vim.
 Similar with Plug and NeoBundle.

+###Additional
 Works well with Xuyuanp/nerdtree-git-plugin, which provides visual markers of file status.

+###What it does:
-This plugin adds a (g)it menu to the NERDtree menu, brought up by toggling NERDtree and hitting ‘m’ then ‘g’
+Adds a (g)it menu to the NERDtree menu, entered by toggling NERDtree and hitting ‘m’ then ‘g’

 ###The Menu